Doha Classification | Adductor-Related Most Common | Multidisciplinary Management

 Athletic groin pain (also termed athletic pubalgia or sports hernia) describes chronic groin pain in athletes that interferes with sport participation.
 The term "sports hernia" is a misnomer - most cases do not have a true hernia but rather musculotendinous injury or pubic symphysis pathology.

-- Sports: Soccer/football, ice hockey, rugby, Australian Rules Football
+- Sports: soccer/football, ice hockey, rugby codes, Australian Rules Football and other change-of-direction sports

 Athletic groin pain represents chronic repetitive microtrauma in athletes performing high-intensity kicking and cutting movements.
 The pubic symphysis and adductor insertion are subjected to repeated eccentric loads during deceleration and change of direction.
 Unlike acute adductor strains, this is a chronic overuse syndrome.